Protest in Twitter hearing talked over by auctioneering Congressman

 "Stop the bias, Jack Dorsey!
 Please help us, President Donald Trump!" she said.

-The woman appeared to be Laura Loomer, an activist who describes herself as a former "operative" of Project Veritas, a group that has secretly filmed tech workers, reporters and nonprofit workers as part of projects focused on bias in tech and journalism as well as the practices of abortion providers like Planned Parenthood.
+The woman appeared to be Laura Loomer, an activist who describes herself as a former "operative" of Project Veritas, a group that has secretly filmed tech workers, reporters and nonprofit workers as part of projects focused on bias in tech and journalism.
+It has used similar techniques in projects on the practices of abortion providers.

 Shortly afterward, Loomer took to Twitter to take credit for the interruption.
 "I did it for the millions of Conservatives who are being silenced by Big tech on social media," she tweeted.

-The protest came as Republicans have criticized Twitter and Facebook for perceived bias against conservative groups.
+The protest came amid Republicans criticism of Twitter and Facebook for perceived bias against conservative groups.
 Conservative lawmakers asked Dorsey multiple times about a Twitter algorithm that made some conservative representatives harder to find in the social media company's search results.
 Dorsey said the flaw affected 600,000 accounts and was unintentional, and added that Twitter has changed the algorithm.

 The committee's chair, Rep. Greg Walden, ordered Loomer to sit down or be removed from the room.
 Loomer continued, and Rep. Billy Long began talking over her shouts with the calls of an auctioneer.

-The faux auction lasted a full 40 seconds and appeared to reach a total price of $550, though it wasn't clear what Long was pretending to sell.
+The faux auction lasted a full 40 seconds and appeared to reach a total price of $550.
+It wasn't clear what Long was pretending to sell.

 As Loomer was led from the room, Long concluded his auctioneering by saying, "Five and a quarter, five and a half, I yield back."